rahulippar/TEST-RMM-BYOL/README.md

 -	Highly secure and efficient data transfer
 -	Auto discovery of VMware vSphere and Hyper-V workloads
 -	Auto provision of target Virtual Server Instance
--	Include / Exclude Lists: Capture and sync only specific files and directories rather than entire systems
+-	Include/Exclude Lists: Capture and sync only specific files and directories rather than entire systems
 -	Delta Sync: Sync only the changed parts of files during the final data sync, drastically lowering cutover times
 -	Network optimization: bandwidth usage limitations, compression and check point restart for all sync operations

 For more information, visit https://www.rackwareinc.com/cloud-migration

 ## Pre-requisites
-Review the following prerequisites for RMM software installation:
+Review the following pre-requisites for RMM software installation:
 -	Make sure that you have IBM Cloud account permissions and access.
 -	Identify the region and zone where you want to deploy the RMM server
 -	For more information about IBM Cloud VPC, see  https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started

 ## Software installation/deployment
 The RMM software comes preinstalled as part of the virtual server provisioning process.
 After the virtual server  is deployed, you can access RMM through the CLI or GUI.
-For GUI access, enter the public IP address of the RMM server.
+For GUI access, enter the public/reserved IP address of the RMM server.
 If you have not created public IP address then use private IP address with appropriate VPN connection.
 Default credential is “admin” and “rackware” is the password.
 Be sure to change the default password.

+**Note:** Setup VPN to access the reserved IP address.

 For more information, see the user guide for the RMM server: https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud